-The Social Contract is a simple, yet highly effective manner to enable team autonomy and self accountability for engagements.
+The Social Contract is a simple and effective way to enable team autonomy and self accountability for engagements.
+The Social Contract or Agreement is created by and for the team.
 It looks to codify the behaviors and expectations of the team.
 It also provides a mechanism for the team to radiate and share its desired behaviours with management and other stakeholders.

 To effectively use this practice you should look to create the following outcomes:

 - The team agreed holds each other accountable to the contract.
 Having every team member physically sign the contract can provide a good starting point for this.

 - Revisit the social contract often and update it as necessary.

 - Individually, write down your expectation about working together.

 - Think about behaviors exhibited by really great teams that you've worked with.

 - Consider the behaviors of any terrible teams that you've worked with.

 - After reaching consensus, sign the contract.

 - Display the contract in a visible place.